BetonQuest/BetonQuest/docs/Learn-Beton/Configuration.md

 2. Extract database backup from it.
 3. Turn the server off.
 4. Place the _database-backup.yml_ file inside the plugin's directory.
-5. Edit which database type you want to use by setting the `enabled` option in the ´mysql´ section to true or false.
+5. Edit which database type you want to use by setting the `enabled` option in the `mysql` section to true or false.
 6. Start the server.
 7. Check for errors.
 8. If there are no errors, enjoy your migrated database.